 Launched in May 2016, this new initiative focuses on the increasing overlap of conflict and climate change, and the potential of renewable energy as a tool for peace building and conflict prevention.
 The program will combine research, policy-based advocacy and operational programming in conflict-risk countries.
 The emphasis of the program is on action with three related goals: First, to build stronger links between the communities working on conflict prevention and those working on climate change.
 Second, to help encourage the use of clean energy development programs as accepted tools for peace building and conflict prevention, including through pilot projects in conflict-risk or crisis settings.
 Third, to highlight the opportunities for peace building and inclusive political mobilization that come from a shared threat of climate change.

 Climate change is having a significant impact on livelihoods and natural resource scarcity, contributing to conflicts in countries such as Sudan, Syria, Somalia and Nigeria.
-Many of the worst affected geographies – in Africa, the Middle East and Southeast Asia — include countries with a history of conflict.
+Many of the worst affected geographies – in Africa, the Middle East and South Asia — include countries with a history of conflict.
 Existing international institutions are often siloed in their approach to cross-cutting issues such as climate change.
 Conflict-risks are usually met with security-first solutions, such as peacekeeping missions, and the relevant international institutions have yet to adapt to the growing impacts of climate change as a driver of conflict.
 Given that the negative impacts of climate change are expected to increase, we anticipate the role of climate change as a driver of conflict to grow, particularly in the most fragile states.
 Though these States are minimally responsible for climate change and global greenhouse gas emissions, they currently receive only a small fraction of the global climate-related financing, while often struggling to attract outside investment, and thus are likely to remain vulnerable to potentially worsening climate change-related cycles of conflict.
 Despite this worrying trendline, there is not yet a meaningful response to these new risks.